 6 weeks - 7.5 hours of lecture and 5 hours of discussion per week 8 weeks - 6 hours of lecture and 4 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-The Wonder That Was India: Politics, Culture, and Philosophy in Premodern South Asia: Read Less [-] HISTORY 12 The Middle East 4 Units Terms offered: Fall 2024, Fall 2023, Fall 2022 This course will cover the history of the "Middle East" as a historical, geographic, political, and cultural category.
+HISTORY 12 The Middle East 4 Units Terms offered: Fall 2025, Fall 2024, Fall 2023 This course will cover the history of the "Middle East" as a historical, geographic, political, and cultural category.
 It will be framed by the historical construction of the category in the nineteenth and twentieth centuries, then reach back to the advent of Islam in the seventh century CE and forward to the present.
 Themes will include the Middle East in the Mediterranean world, religion and politics, interconfessional relationships and conflicts, and the changing relationships to Europe, Asia, and Africa over the centuries.
-The Middle East: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 2 hours of discussion per week Summer:
+Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 2 hours of discussion per week Summer:

 6 weeks - 7.5-7.5 hours of lecture and 2-5 hours of discussion per week 8 weeks - 6-6 hours of lecture and 2-4 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Formerly known as: 9D The Middle East: Read Less [-] HISTORY 13 Southeast Asia: From Prehistory to the Cold War 4 Units Terms offered: Prior to 2007 This course is a broad introductory survey of the history of Southeast Asia, covering prehistory, the classical era, the early modern era, the colonial era and the postcolonial era.
+Formerly known as: 9D HISTORY 13 Southeast Asia: From Prehistory to the Cold War 4 Units Terms offered: Prior to 2007 This course is a broad introductory survey of the history of Southeast Asia, covering prehistory, the classical era, the early modern era, the colonial era and the postcolonial era.
 The central focus will be on political developments but it will also explore change over time with regard to economy, society and culture.
 To capture Southeast Asia's profound diversity, it will address both regional phenomena (i.e. a regional economy, engagements with China and the Chinese, European colonialism, World War II, Japanese occupation, decolonization and the Cold War) and local political narratives.
 For the modern era, it covers the political narratives of the region's five biggest countries: Burma, Indonesia, the Philippines, Siam, and Vietnam.
-Southeast Asia: From Prehistory to the Cold War: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 2 hours of discussion per week Summer:
+Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 2 hours of discussion per week Summer:

-6 weeks - 7.5 hours of lecture and 2 hours of discussion per week 8 weeks - 6 hours of lecture and 2 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
-Final exam required.
-Southeast Asia: From Prehistory to the Cold War: Read Less [-] HISTORY 14 Introduction to the History of Japan 4 Units Terms offered: Fall 2024, Fall 2022, Spring 2022 A brisk introduction to the nearly two millennia of recorded Japanese history.
+6 weeks - 7.5 hours of lecture and 2 hours of discussion per week 8 weeks - 6 hours of lecture and 2 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate HISTORY 14 Introduction to the History of Japan 4 Units Terms offered: Fall 2025, Fall 2024, Fall 2022 A brisk introduction to the nearly two millennia of recorded Japanese history.
 As a survey, the course gives attention to broad themes and problems in Japan's political, social, and cultural/intellectual history.
 Topics include the dialectic of national and local identities in shaping Japanese politics, Japan's interaction with the Asian continent and the Western world, and the relation of past to present in modern times.
-Introduction to the History of Japan: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 2 hours of discussion per week Summer:
+Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 2 hours of discussion per week Summer: